 As part of the conception of the Erangal OST, Lugh reworked ‘Moan Jiro’ – a track title that makes us think whether it is an anagram of the mane of renowned Catalan painter Joan miró – from his previous release Helico, which featured Olan Monk — C.A.N.V.A.S. co-founder alongside Lugh — whose instrumental intervention provides the brawny, bruising anthem for the brutal and grimey antics of the hyper-masculine, lakeside dwelling lost boys of Erangal.
 Marie Requa Gailey, who also features on Lugh’s previous release Re Munus, contributes eerie multi-layered vocals for ‘Forest Lure’, characteristic of the omnipresent tension and unease felt throughout much of the film.

-The Erangal OST, released by C.A.N.V.A.S., builds stylistically upon Lugh’s previous release on the label while introducing air for the creation of a deeply contemplative environment and making space for an aesthetic alliance with Kevin Brennan’s approach.
+The Erangal OST, released by C.A.N.V.A.S., builds stylistically upon Lugh’s previous release on the label while introducing air for creating a deeply contemplative environment and making space for an aesthetic alliance with Kevin Brennan’s approach.

-Lugh’s composition process amounted to the creation of an album — separate tracks, the combination of which became the sonic embodiment of Erangal.
-Those compositions now live within the film, interwoven into its various scenes and worlds, and simultaneously as an original soundtrack album with graphic and product design by Zuzana Pabisova, offering an auditory depiction of Erangal and of Kevin and Lugh’s a joint effort and collaborative process.
+Lugh’s composition process involved creating an album — separate tracks, the combination of which became the sonic embodiment of Erangal.
+Those compositions now live within the film, interwoven into its various scenes and worlds, and simultaneously as an original soundtrack album with graphic and product design by Zuzana Pabisova, offering an auditory depiction of Erangal and of Kevin and Lugh’s joint effort and collaborative process.